lere01/tutorial_nqs/README.md

-# Tutorial at Quantum Algorithm Summer School
+# Deep Learning for Physics

 A tutorial to introduce Physicists to the idea of using Neural Networks for parameterizing wave functions.
 In our scenario, we combine variational monte carlo approach with a neural quantum state to search for the ground state of a 2D lattice of Rydberg atoms